cmadland/teaching/pages/02.edci335/06.week-3/01.designing-learning/section.md

 At this point in your life, you have worked your way through close to 15 years of formal learning environments.
 Some of you have experienced little more than a typical classroom with students in rows of desks and a teacher at the front.
 Others of you have had more varied experiences, perhaps you attended a Science and Technology school with an emphasis on inquiry learning, or maybe an outdoor education school with an emphasis on adventure education, or maybe you were a home-school student.
 Whatever the case in your history, you have a variety of experiences from which you can draw.

-Use the quiz below to let us know the types of learning environments you grew up with.
+Use the checklist below to let us know the types of learning environments you grew up with.
 Once we get some answers, I'll publish the anonymized results.

 [h5p id="4"]
 [h5p id="5"]